rishikasrinivas/rishikasrinivas.github.io/docs/about.md

 I'm a 4th year Computer Science Major at the University of California Santa Cruz (UCSC) with concentration in AI/ML.
 I'm also an undergraduate researcher in the AIEA Lab doing research in Explainable AI, Machine Learning Intern at Symmera, and a Break Through Tech Alumni

-I'm passionate about understanding ML from its roots and applying it for societal growth and I've done numerous research, industrial and independent projects to achieve these goals!
+I'm passionate about understanding ML from its roots and applying it for societal impact and I've done numerous research, industrial and independent projects to achieve this goal!